csiwek/sipptam/README.md

 2. `serial` : Each testrun at a time.

 ###### Note
 _Using parallel mode really makes the different from the manual use of SIPp.
 This mode allow us to run different scenarios at the same time against the dut.
-This won't be_
+This is not supported by SIPp by any means._

 Different ways to define how many executions of the testruns:
 1. `tries` : Number of times to execute the same testrun.